intellibus/solarsystem/README.md

 - Deploy to Multiple-Clouds for DR `Planned`
 - Canary Releases `Planned`
 - Blue Green Deployments `Planned`
+- Custom Adapters for any Cloud `Planned`
+- Custom Adapters for any IaC Tool `Planned`
 - Typescript Support `Planned`

 ## Install 🛠